 I continued with my regular devotional program.
 I knew that if I tried hard enough, I could find verses to justify anything I chose to do, but I truly wanted to avoid manipulating God or make Him seem to say something that He was not saying at all.
 I found that God graciously answered.
 Every single day, something in my reading of the Scripture addressed my problem.
 I documented everything that the Lord told me, little knowing how valuable those pieces of paper would be later.
 I took my time waiting on the Lord even though the situation at home was difficult.
 Finally, several months later, I resigned, said my goodbyes, packed my bags, and left almost eight years in Colombia behind.

 My first year back at home was traumatic.
 It was not just the health issues of my parents and all that was involved in getting things back on track that was upsetting.
 I knew I had made the right decision, but even though I read and reread all the notes I had taken during the decision-making process to reassure myself that I was where God wanted me to be, I felt empty, and lost.

 Gradually I came to realize that my feelings were not the result of having made a bad decision, but that they rather arose from a wrong assumption.
-I had come to believe that I was Lynda Schultz, missionary.
+I had come to believe that I was Lynda Schultz, global worker.
 I had become my job description.
-Now that I was no longer a missionary, I had no identity.
+Now that I was no longer a global worker, I had no identity.
 I was nothing, no one.